 The drain pipe is used to drain condensate water away from the unit.
 Improper installation may cause leaks and unit or property damage.

-- 1. Connect the drain pipe (field supplied) to the unit's connecting port using a metal worm clamp.
-Make sure it secured tightly and can not be easily pulled loose. - 2.
-Insulate the connecting port and pipe with the accessory sheath provided.
+Connect a 1" drain pipe (field supplied) to the unit's connecting port using the drain adaptor and metal worm clamps provided..
+Make sure it secured tightly and can not be easily pulled loose.